Methamphetamine: The Most Misunderstood Drug?

 And researchers found that when meth users do brush their teeth, they're less likely to have crappy teeth.

-Quite a few of the folks that I spoke to who had used meth were actually so paranoid about getting so-called meth mouth that they made sure that they took care of their teeth.
+Quite a few of the folks that i spoke to who had used meth were actually so paranoid about getting so-called meth mouth that they made sure that they took care of their teeth like tina i still first of all i still have all my teeth okay

 It would be crest white strips because those are the ones that I used.